dotnet/docs/docs/architecture/dapr-for-net-developers/sample-application.md

 The application uses several Dapr building blocks to make it robust and cloud-native.
 The domain is kept relatively simple to keep the focus on Dapr.

-The application will be used in subsequent chapters that focus on a specific building block.
+The application will be used in subsequent chapters that each focus on a specific building block.

 ### References